 The Dresden Diaries is film/video/sound collage collaboration with Vienna-based visual artist Alkis Vlasakakis.
 The project was presented in 2013 as part of FYTA's Bianella events for Athens Biennale's AGORA.

-Photographs: Fo Masnou
+Photograph: Fo Masnou

 par-a-phrase is a site specific piece that explores the experience of a relationship through fragmentation.
 It is a collaboration with multimedia artist Marina Tsartsara.

 The première performance of par-a-phrase took place 25 and 26 February 2011 as part of Pieces to fit - a live-installation exhibition curated by Marina Tsartsara at the Nightingale Theatre, Brighton, UK.
 It was followed by a successful tour of the piece in various locations around the UK that was made possible with the support of AHRC.